dgerabagi/aiascent-dev/prompt.md

 #### **Page 1: Defining the Citizen Architect**
 *   **Page Title:** The New Archetype: The Citizen Architect
 *   **Image Prompt:** A diverse group of professionals—a project manager, a military officer, a marketing strategist—are depicted collaborating in a futuristic workspace.
 They are using holographic interfaces to assemble complex systems from glowing, modular components, demonstrating their ability to build without traditional coding.
-*   **TL;DR:** The Citizen Architect is a new professional archetype: a domain expert who leverages AI and structured workflows to design and build complex systems, regardless of their formal coding background.
+*   **TL;DR:** The Citizen Architect is a new professional archetype: a domain expert who leverages AI and structured workflows to design and build complex systems, contributing meaningfully to their community and profession.
 *   **Content:** The V2V pathway prepares you for a new and powerful role in the modern economy: the Citizen Architect.
 This is not a "citizen developer" who builds simple apps from templates.
 The Citizen Architect is a strategic thinker who combines their deep domain expertise with the power of AI to orchestrate the creation of sophisticated, mission-critical systems.
 They are the "Navigators" who provide the vision, the context, and the critical judgment, while the AI acts as the "Driver," handling the tactical implementation.
-This role transcends traditional job titles, empowering you to become a creator and a systems builder within your field.
+This role transcends traditional job titles, empowering you to become a creator and a systems builder within your field, using your unique talents to improve the community and human condition.

 #### **Page 2: The Core Competency: Cognitive Capital**
 *   **Page Title:** Your Core Asset: Cultivating Cognitive Capital